techcnet/ProcessPageViewStat/README.md

 This module uses DragScroll a JavaScript available from: http://github.com/asvd/dragscroll.
 Dragscroll adds the ability in view mode **Day** to drag the records horizontally with the mouse pointer.

 ## PhpUserAgent
 This module uses PhpUserAgent available from: https://github.com/donatj/PhpUserAgent.
-PhpUserAgent is required to filter out the browser type and operating system from the server request.
+PhpUserAgent is required to filter out the browser type and platform from the server request.

 ## New in version 1.1.0
 A new feature in version 1.1.0 offers the possibility to record user names of logged in visitors.
 Just activate **Record user names** and **Record loggedin user** in the module settings.